AdobeDocs/genstudio.en/help/tutorials/tutorials.md

 ---
-title: GenStudio Tutorials
+title: Adobe GenStudio for Performance Marketers Tutorials
-description: Learn how to complete an end-to-end process, such as creating an email experience, by following GenStudio tutorials.
+description: Learn how to complete an end-to-end process, such as creating an email experience, by following GenStudio for Performance Marketers tutorials.
 ---

-# [!DNL GenStudio] tutorials
+# Adobe GenStudio for Performance Marketers tutorials

-GenStudio tutorials follows basic step-by-step workflows that contain links to deeper concepts in the user guide.
+Adobe GenStudio for Performance Marketers tutorials follows basic step-by-step workflows that contain links to deeper concepts in the user guide.

-The tutorials in this guide detail concepts, prerequisites, best practices, and the individual steps needed to successfully generate high-quality marketing content in GenStudio.
+The tutorials in this guide detail concepts, prerequisites, best practices, and the individual steps needed to successfully generate high-quality marketing content in GenStudio for Performance Marketers.

 <table style="table-layout:fixed">
 <td valign="top">